Mental Health for Hispanic and Latino/a Students

-Hispanic mental health conditions stem from the same stressors faced by the general population.
-There are also additional contributing cultural and societal factors, such as contemporary and intergenerational trauma from immigration, acculturation, and racism.
+Hispanic mental health conditions stem from the same stressors the general population faces.
+However, they also have additional contributing cultural and societal factors, such as contemporary and intergenerational trauma from immigration, acculturation, and racism.
 Economic Inequalities factor in as well.
-Like other groups, Latinos/as living in poverty report psychological distress at higher levels of those living over twice the poverty level, according to the Office of Minority Health.
+Like other groups, Latinos/as living in poverty report psychological distress at higher levels than those living over twice the poverty level, according to the Office of Minority Health.

 How can Hispanic and Latino/a students find the right mental health care for their needs?